 MID-RANGE – Seiser Alm Urthaler

 Seiser Alm Urthaler is the first hotel in the Alps made entirely of solid wood.
 The property is at an altitude of 1,850 m in Alpe di Siusi and offers a luxury wellness center and free Wi-Fi.
-The design guest rooms have en suite glass bathrooms, satellite TV, and wired internet access.
 A buffet breakfast featuring fresh, local ingredients is served each morning.

 3. Cortina d’Ampezzo – Best place to stay in the Dolomites for a vibrant and lively experience